 Inappropriate Topics for an Interview

 People may sit anxiously waiting for a phone call from an employer, excited about the potential of an interview.
-Although employers are aware that they can ask about work history, educational experience, professional values and decision making, they may still unintentionally ask inappropriate questions during the interview.
+Although employers are aware they may ask about work history, educational experience, professional values, and decision making, they may still unintentionally ask inappropriate questions during the interview.
 Interviews are conducted by people, and human beings can make mistakes.
-However, below are strategies that you can use to help you during those times when the interview question seems to cross into the unacceptable areas.
+However, below are strategies to help you during those times when the interview question seems to cross into the unacceptable areas.

 Categories of Illegal Questions